Using Technology Mindfully

 Here at Talent Courtyard we understand the importance of switching off, therefore we have a variety of workshops to help individuals feel relaxed, realigned and rejuvenated.
 We improve an individual’s confidence in creating boundaries between work and home life, increasing their productivity, engagement and creativity overall.

-Our workshops How to Switch Off, Effectively Working from Home and Art as a Form of Meditation can help employees create a balance between work and life.
-Alternatively, we offer Discover your Inner Poetry and Creative Wellbeing workshops as exciting and positive alternatives to technology for anyone to enjoy.
+Our workshops How to Switch Off and the Impact of Music can help employees create a balance between work and life.
+Alternatively, we offer Creative Wellbeing & Professional Wellbeing workshops as exciting and positive alternatives to technology for anyone to enjoy.

 To read more on Deloitte’s study, please click HERE